mrkkrp/markkarpov.com/tutorial/megaparsec.md

   -> String               -- ^ Textual rendition of the bundle
 ```

-In 99% of cases you will only need this one function.
+In 99% of cases this is the only function you will need.

 ### Catching parse errors in a running parser

 Another useful feature of `megaparsec` is that it is possible to “catch” a
-parse error, alter it in some way, and then re-throw, [just like with
+parse error, alter it in some way, and then re-throw it, [just like with
 exceptions][exceptions].
 This is enabled by the `observing` primitive:

 ```haskell